-Increasing women's access to income and productive resources Mobile Population
+Increasing women's access to income and productive resources

-Mechanism ID: 13017

-Mechanism Name: Global Laboratory Capacity Strengthening Program Prime Partner Name: American Society for Microbiology Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 1 0

-Under COP2012, the American Society for Microbiology (ASM) technical experts (mentors) will continue to provide in-country support for quality-assured HIV diagnosis, laboratory systems and strategic planning, standardization of protocols for cost effective testing, and good laboratory and clinical practice.
+Mechanism ID: 13017 Mechanism Name: Global Laboratory Capacity Strengthening Program Prime Partner Name: American Society for M icrobiology Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 100,000 0 Narrative: Under COP2012, the Americ an Society for Microbiology (ASM) technical experts (men tors) will continue to provide in-country support fo or quality-assured HIV diagn osis, laboratory systems and s trategic planning, standardization of protocols for cost effective testing, and good laboratory and clinical practice.
 ASM's major emphasis area will continue to be human capacity development.
 Of major emphasis under COP2012, ASM will look to expand training to regional laboratories.
 Other activities that will be followed up from the previous year will include: 1) improvement of training for HIV diagnosis; 2) development of a comprehensive, integrated quality management system for HIV diagnostics, 3) assisting via onsite mentoring and guidance with providing technical support for development of a proficiency program for HIV to begin assisting with accreditation processes; 4) offering technical assistance for quality management systems (QMS) implementation for HIV diagnosis moving towards accreditation.
 ASM will continue to work closely with the DRC's Lab Technical Working Group (LTWG) to ensure that these activities are coordinated with other organizations supporting HIV diagnosis and treatment in DRC.
-ASM will work through the LTWG to ensure that activities and deliverables are developed and implemented in a harmonized fashion.
-Expected outcomes include development of a local cadre of well-trained individual laboratorians, so that they can continue forward with laboratory trainings at lower levels of the laboratory network, as well as assisting with maintaining achieved levels of diagnosis.
+ASM will work through the LTWG to ensure that activities and deliverables are developed and implemented n a harmonized fashion.
+Expected outcomes include development of a local cadre of well-trained individual aboratorians, so that they can continue forward with laboratory trainings at lower levels of the laboratory network, as well as assisting network, as well as assisting with maintaining achieved levels of diagnosis.

-Mechanism ID: 13094 Mechanism Name: Association of Public Health Laboratories Centrally funded CoAG Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Procurement Type: Cooperative Agreement Prevention Prime Partner Name: Association of Public Health Laboratories Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 13094 Mechanism Name: Association of Public Health Laboratories Centrally funded CoAG Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: Association of Public Health Laboratories Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 1 Total Mechanism Pipeline: N/A
+Total Funding: 100,000

 Funding Source Funding Amount

-GHP-State 1
+GHP-State 100,000

-The Association Public Health Laboratories (APHL)has diverse expertise to support HHS/CDC including strategic planning for national laboratory networks, implementing laboratory management information systems, and providing US-based and in-country advanced training for laboratory professionals.
+The Association Public Health Laboratories (APHL) has diverse expertise to support HHS/CDC including strategic planning for national laboratory networks, implementing laboratory management information systems, and providing US-based and in-country advanced training for laboratory professionals.

 In PEPFAR supported countries, the five-year strategic plan for APHL activities include core training initiatives that support laboratory strengthening, and country-specific action plans.